Center for the Built Environment

 The Center for the Built Environment (CBE) is a research center at the University of California, Berkeley.
 CBE's mission is to improve the environmental quality and energy efficiency of buildings by providing timely, unbiased information on building technologies and design techniques.
 CBE's work is supported by a consortium of building industry leaders, including manufacturers, building owners, contractors, architects, engineers, utilities, and government agencies.
 The CBE also maintains an online newsletter of the center's latest activities called Centerline.

 Overview

 The Center for the Built Environment was founded in 1997 under the National Science Foundation Industry/University Cooperative Research Center (I/UCRC) program.
-CBE is located in the Building Science Group at the College of Environmental Design at UC Berkeley.
-CBE is one of the research centers in the Center for Environmental Design Research (CEDR).
-The Center for Environmental Design Research is an Organized Research Unit at the University of California, Berkeley.
+It is one of the research centers in the Center for Environmental Design Research (CEDR), an Organized Research Unit at the University of California, Berkeley.
+CBE supports and trains master's and doctoral students in the Building Science, Technology, and Sustainability program in the Department of Architecture at the College of Environmental Design.

-It is one of the largest university laboratories devoted to building research in the United States.
-Facilities include a controlled environment chamber (designed to resemble a contemporary office, while allowing control over the levels of temperature, humidity, ventilation, and lighting in the space), and a collection of portable equipment for acquiring and analyzing data from field experiments.
+It is one of the largest university laboratories devoted to building science research in the United States.
+Facilities include a controlled environment chamber (designed to resemble a contemporary office, while allowing control over the levels of temperature, humidity, ventilation, and lighting in the space), a boundary-layer wind tunnel, and a collection of portable equipment for acquiring and analyzing data from field experiments.